alexandru/news/README.md

     volumes:
       - /var/www/news.alexn.org:/opt/app/output
     user: "$WWW_UID:$WWW_GID"
+    environment:
+      # Execute every 30 minutes (optional value)
+      - CRON_INTERVAL_SECS=1800
 ```

 This setup dumps the output of [gen-releases.kt](./gen-releases.kt) into the `/var/www/news.alexn.org` directory, files which then get served by my local Nginx server.

-The only gotcha is that `$WWW_UID` and `$WWW_GID` have to be set, as these will be used for the written files, in order to avoid permission issues.
+The only gotcha is that `$WWW_UID` and `$WWW_GID` have to be set, as these will be used for the written files, in order to avoid permission issues (files have to be readable by Nginx).